isomerpages/mci-m3/media-centre/speeches-and-press-releases/_posts/2024-03-06-post-Bringing our Community of Success to New Heights.md

 </p>
 <p>&nbsp;6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How can we take
-our Community of Success to greater heights?&nbsp; I believe this lies in a <strong>continued spirit of Citizenry, where we support one another to create a bright future for our community and for Singapore</strong>, which my colleagues and I will speak more about today.</p>
+our Community of Success to greater heights?&nbsp; I believe this lies in a <strong>continued spirit of Citizenry, where we support one another to create a brighter future for our community and for Singapore</strong>, which my colleagues and I will speak more about today.</p>
 <p>&nbsp;7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I will first
 share three strategies to fortify our Community of Success:</p>